SsanH/YouToob/README.md

 secondly run the client side by navigating into "footube" directory and running "npm start" from terminal

-you may have no install express, cons, express, custom-env, jsonwebtoken, cors, mongoose and body-parser
+you may have no install express, cons, express, custom-env, jsonwebtoken, cors, mongoose, multer and body-parser

 install what is needed by running npm install "A"